bellbellbell07-star/COOL/README.md

 - ⬜ Predefined character packs for common use cases

 This repository is a **work in progress**.
-Names, structures, and examples may evolve as more is learned。
+Names, structures, and examples may evolve as more is learned.

 ---